hackoregon/data-science-pet-containers/README.md

 Data Science Pet Containers
 ===========================

-M. Edward (Ed) Borasky <znmeb@znmeb.net>, 2018-03-08
+M. Edward (Ed) Borasky <znmeb@znmeb.net>, 2018-03-09

 Setting up
 ----------

 1. Clone this repository and
     `cd data-science-pet-containers/containers`.
-2. Define the environment variables.
+2. Define the environment variables:
     -   Copy the file `sample.env` to `.env`.
 For security reasons, `.env` is listed in `.gitignore`, so it ***won’t*** be checked into version control.